gohugoio/hugo/content/getting-started/directory-structure.md

 : stores templates in the form of `.html` files that specify how views of your content will be rendered into a static website.
 Templates include [list pages][lists], your [homepage][], [taxonomy templates][], [partials][], [single page templates][singles], and more.

 `static`
-: stores all the static content for your future website: images, CSS, JavaScript, etc. Note that when Hugo build your site, all assets inside your static directory are copied over as-is.
+: stores all the static content for your future website: images, CSS, JavaScript, etc. When Hugo builds your site, all assets inside your static directory are copied over as-is.
+A good example of using the `static` folder is for [verifying site ownership on Google Search Console][searchconsole], where you want Hugo to copy over a complete HTML file without modifying its content.

+{{% note %}}
+Hugo does not currently ship with an asset pipeline ([#3207](https://github.com/spf13/hugo/issues/3207)).
+You can solicit support from the community in the [Hugo forums](https://discuss.gohugo.io) or check out a few of the [Hugo starter kits](/tools/starter-kits/) for examples of how Hugo developers are managing these assets.
+{{% /note %}}

 [archetypes]: /content-management/archetypes/